 Record keeping requirements

-Information sharing entities must comply with the record keeping and information management requirements of the Child Information Sharing Scheme as outlined in the and in this chapter.1 They must also comply with record keeping obligations under other applicable legislation.
+Information sharing entities must comply with the record keeping and information management requirements of the Child Information Sharing Scheme as outlined in the Child Wellbeing and Safety (Information Sharing) Regulations and in this chapter.1 They must also comply with record keeping obligations under other applicable legislation.

 Keeping and managing records in accordance with this chapter will ensure that information can be easily identified and corrected if required and that privacy complaints can be responded to appropriately.
 Many information sharing entities already keep comprehensive records under their existing practices, although they will need to review whether they meet the requirements under the Child Information Sharing Scheme.